 Our mantra (and I make them repeat this):

 Next, make it random.
-Picking names from a hat is the classic method, but you can step it up by downloading this cool magic hat random name generator.
-The kids love it.
+Picking names from a hat is the classic method, but you can also find random name generator apps.

 The biggest drawback that we all know about working with a partner is that we do all the work while the other guy coasts.
 (We are never “the other” guy, are we?)
 A teacher must be vigilant to ensure that partnerships are equal.